Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	Gallo, tawny, 20
-	The Portmaster completed the method definitions for the Port class and then derived the VintagePort class as follows before being relieved of his position for accidentally routing a bottle of ＆45 Cockburn to someone preparing an experimental barbecue sauce: class VintagePort : public Port // style necessarily = ※vintage§ {
+	The Portmaster completed the method definitions for the Port class and then derived the VintagePort class as follows before being relieved of his position for accidentally routing a bottle of "45 Cockburn to someone preparing an experimental barbecue sauce: class VintagePort : public Port // style necessarily = "vintage" {
 			private:
-			char * nickname; // i.e., ※The Noble§ or ※Old Velvet§, etc. int year; // vintage year
+			char * nickname; // i.e., "The Noble" or "Old Velvet", etc. int year; // vintage year
 			public:
 			VintagePort();